MohitBurkule/HTMLtoURL/README.md

 Convert small HTML into URLs directly with HTML to URL!
 This innovative tool makes good use of Cross-Site Scripting Vulnerability to transform HTML snippets into clickable URLs effortlessly.

+## NEW

+Checkout the new updated project at html2urlagain.netlify.app

 ## Why HTML to URL?

 1) People are searching for it!
 Check out the discussion on Quora: [Is there any way to convert a HTML link into a URL link?](https://www.quora.com/Is-there-any-way-to-convert-a-HTML-link-into-URL-link)